Testing the effects of an unobservable factor: Do marriage prospects affect college major choice?: The Econometric Approach

-\textbf{Marriage decision - Binary outcome variable.} Next, we consider a model for the binary outcome in our framework.
-In our application's context, the binary outcome variable serves as an indicator denoting whether an individual has ever been married by the age of 30.
-We make the assumption that marriages exclusively take place after college graduation.
-We model the marriage choice as a function of observed characteristics, college major, and unobservable factors; in particular,
+\textbf{Binary outcome variable.} Next, we consider a model for the binary outcome in our framework.
+We model the binary outcome as a function of the observed attributes of the chosen alternative and unobservable factors; in particular,

-where $m_i$ is a marriage indicator, which is equal to one if the individual is married at least once and is equal to zero otherwise.
-In Equation \ref{marriage}, $x_i$ represents the observed attributes of graduate $i$.
-These attributes encompass observable individual characteristics (such as age, gender, race, and geographic location) similar to those in the major choice equation.
-We also include actual earnings and working hours as part of $x_i$---these two variables differ from the expected earnings and hours that were in the student characteristics ($z$) in the college major choice equation.
-This inclusion allows us to control for the impact of post-graduation dynamics on marriage outcomes.
+where $m_i$ is an outcome indicator equal to one if the positive outcome is realized and zero otherwise.
+In Equation \ref{marriage}, $x_i$ represents the observed attributes of decision maker $i$.
+These attributes encompass observable individual characteristics, including those in the polychotomous choice equation ($x_1$).
+We also include additional variables as part of $x_i$---these variables differ from the characteristics in the polychotomous choice equation.
+Some variables enter the polychotomous choice only as expected quantities, but their realized counterparts replace them once the consequences of the choice are observed.
+This inclusion allows us to control for post-choice realizations after the polychotomous choice has been made.\footnote{For example, earnings and working hours are only able to enter polychotomous as expected variables, but after graduation realized earnings and working hours replace them.
+This inclusion allows us to control for post-choice realizations after the polychotomous choice has been made.}

-The parameter $\tau_j$ represents the causal impact of major $j$ on an individual's likelihood of being married—a focal point in numerous econometric models.\footnote{Several models analyze marriage outcomes within dynamic contexts and incorporate variations in the probability of encountering potential marriage partners into their frameworks. (such as \citet{ge_11}).
-In our particular scenario, the major dummies encapsulate all these effects.} Identifying and estimating $\tau_j$ provides an indirect method for testing the effect of marriage prospects.
-This is done by comparing the estimated effects with models that do not account for the unobservable effects of marriage prospects.
-However, our econometric procedure aims to provide a direct procedure to test the effect of (unobservable) marriage prospects on major choices.
+The parameter $\tau_j$ represents the causal impact of chosen alternative $j$ on an individual's likelihood of obtaining a positive outcome—a focal point in numerous econometric models.
+Researchers may obtain indirect evidence on the role of unobserved selection by comparing estimates of $\tau_j$ from models that ignore unobserved dependence between choice and outcome with estimates from models that allow for such dependence.
+Our econometric procedure differs by providing a direct test of whether unobserved factors affecting the choice decision are systematically related to the binary outcome.